-Carstens Inc., a leading manufacturer of healthcare support products headquartered in Chicago, IL, announced today that the company has received certification as a women-owned business by the Women’s Business Enterprise National Council (WBENC).
+Carstens Inc., a leading manufacturer of healthcare support products headquartered in Chicago, IL, has received certification as a women-owned business by the Women’s Business Enterprise National Council (WBENC).

 To become certified by WBENC, a company must go through an in-depth review and a site inspection to confirm that it meets all of WBENC’s rigorous eligibility requirements.
 The requirements focus on female ownership, high-level control, and management of daily operations.
 While Carstens has been serving the healthcare industry for over 125 years, it recently became 100 percent women owned and operated in 2014.